ABEDAVIDscripts/Coffee_Sales_Performance_Overview/README.md

 ### Solution Sections
 The solution section is categorized into SQL Solution Section and Power BI Solution Section.

-The SQL Solution Section is splitted into 2 Parts:
+#### The SQL Solution Section is splitted into 2 Parts:
 - Data Extraction and Cleaning
 - Exploratory Data Analysis on Business Questions:
+	- Section A: KPI'S Requirements
+ 	- Section B: Chart Requirements

+#### Power BI Solution Sectionis splitted into
+- Canvas Configuration
+- Business Questions
 	- Section A: KPI'S Requirements
  	- Section B: Chart Requirements